 Commercial Loan Officer

 Felecia Freeman is a Citizen Potawatomi tribal member who has worked for the Citizen Potawatomi Nation since 2006.
 Her Potawatomi name is Jiqwes kwe, meaning “Little Thunder Woman.”
 She is a commercial loan officer and a Certified Credit Counselor for the Citizen Potawatomi Community Development Corporation, where she has assisted in making over $40 million in loans to Native American entrepreneurs.
 She also provides the credit-counseling program for CPN tribal members.

-She is active in the community, serving as Secretary for the American Indian Chamber of Commerce of Oklahoma, Advisory Board member for the local Bridges out of Poverty/Neighboring 101 Board, Shawnee Leadership Board, and as an Ambassador for the Greater Shawnee Chamber of Commerce.
+She is active in the community, serving on the board for the American Indian Chamber of Commerce of Oklahoma, Advisory Board member for the local Bridges out of Poverty Initiative, Shawnee Leadership Committee Member, and as an Ambassador for the Greater Shawnee Chamber of Commerce.
 She is a member of Opportunity Finance Network (OFN), The Native Community Development Financial Institution Network (NCN), and the Oklahoma Native Asset Coalition (ONAC).
 She holds a Bachelor’s degree from the University of Central Oklahoma.